KatieThorburn/Katie-Thorburn-Portfolio/README.md

 ## Road Map
     Future updates will consist of:
-    Updating Share icon link once I understand Javascript Adding completed "Projects" from this course
+    Updating Share icon link once I understand Javascript Updating section spacings to be dynamic. will also need javascript Adding completed "Projects" from this course
     Adding a "Future Projects" part into the "Projects" section Updating "Capabilites" section throughout the course showcasing both front-end and back-end skills